feihong/chinese-music-processors/streetvoice/README.md

 ## Notes

-Currently we use Brave because its [command line interface is quite convenient](https://support.brave.com/hc/en-us/articles/360044860011-How-Do-I-Use-Command-Line-Flags-in-Brave-).
-Update: Doesn't look like Brave works anymore, probably have to switch back to Firefox.
+We used to use Brave because its [command line interface is quite convenient](https://support.brave.com/hc/en-us/articles/360044860011-How-Do-I-Use-Command-Line-Flags-in-Brave-) was quite convenient and nice.
+However, after a recent update it stopped working with mitmproxy, so we've switched back to Firefox.

 In the past, we used Puppeteer to open up a separate browser instance that is automatically configured to use mitmproxy.
 This is convenient, but Puppeteer eats up CPU like crazy.
 Playwright is similar to Puppeteer and has a somewhat nicer API, but after opening a browser window, it can't download any media files (this issue appears on both Mac and Linux).